HOW IT ALL STARTED

 available options in Charlottesville were limited to the Ronald McDonald House with 19 rooms and The Alyssa House, a one-family home.

-over 50% of the out-of-town families whose children received treated at UVA Children's Hospital are unable to afford ANY type of long-term lodging away from home.
+over 50% of the out-of-town families whose children received treatment at UVA Children's Hospital are unable to afford ANY type of long-term lodging away from home.

 families were driving hours back and forth for treatment, and sadly, would at times have no option but to use their car for lodging.